 Fortunately there have been a number of recent surgical advances that may make a difference to patients with base of thumb arthritis.

 1. Denervation Procedures

 It is becoming increasingly evident that dividing all the little nerves to a painful joint may result in significant improvement in pain scores for patients with this type of arthritis.
 The procedure is much less invasive than Trapeziectomy surgery and results in improvements in over 80% of patients.
 The anatomy of the bones is preserved and movement and strength is maintained.
 Overall feeling in the hand will remain unchanged but the pain in the base of thumb resolves over a few months.

 Joint replacements at the base of thumb are giving patients very good outcomes.
 These joint replacements are like little mini hip joint replacements and are made of three components which are implanted into the joint.
 These joint replacements offer good early return of movement and maintain thumb strength.
 Not all patients with base of thumb arthritis are suitable for a joint replacement, but those that are can have very good outcomes.
 All joint replacements wear out at some point and in the thumb this is likely to be in 7 to 10 years.
 The operation that is performed to revise a thumb joint replacement is the trapeziectomy procedure.

-For more information or to book an appointment to see Mr Schreuder please contact his private medical PA, Julia Thomas, on 07876 870704.
+For more information or to book an appointment to see Mr Schreuder please contact his private medical PA, Lucy Wade, on 07876 870702.